hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/293_058_alasinga.md

 grasp it.
 That is my life's work.
 The Lord only knows how far I shall succeed.
 "To work we have the right, not to the fruits thereof."
 It is hard work, my boy, hard work!
-To keep one's self steady in the midst of this whirl of Kâma-Kânchana (lust and gold) and hold on to one's own ideals, until disciples are moulded to conceive of the ideas of realisation and perfect renunciation, is indeed difficult work, my boy.
+To keep one's self steady in the midst of this whirl of Kāma-Kānchana (lust and gold) and hold on to one's own ideals, until disciples are moulded to conceive of the ideas of realisation and perfect renunciation, is indeed difficult work, my boy.
 Thank God, already there is great success.
 I cannot blame the